FFW-Baudenbach/FE2_SmartHome/README.md

 ## Provided schedule
 A configurable optional task takes care to automatically shut off the switch device after a given period in time.
-If a motion was detected by a Motion Detector, then the time is extended again to the defined period.
+If a motion was detected by a Motion Detector, then this time will be prolonged by a configurable amount of minutes if a motion was detected in the last same amount of minutes.

 ## Usage
 The following environment variables need to be provided: